Sex in the States

 Sex ed Rights

-- There are no state laws stating clearly that sex ed must be taught in Kentucky public schools, but all Kentucky schools follow set of standards that include education on “how decision-making relates to responsible sexual behavior (e.g., abstinence, preventing pregnancy, preventing HIV/ [sexually transmitted diseases] STDs), and impacts the physical, mental, and social wellbeing of an individual.”
+- There are no state laws stating clearly that sex ed must be taught in Kentucky public schools, but all Kentucky schools follow a set of standards that include education on “how decision-making relates to responsible sexual behavior (e.g., abstinence, preventing pregnancy, preventing HIV/sexually transmitted infections (STIs), and impacts the physical, mental, and social wellbeing of an individual.”

 - Teaching about contraceptives, such as condoms or the Pill, is not required.